Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions: Abstract

 \section{Abstract}

-We study the separation of soft and hard components in the transverse momentum spectra of charged particles as measured by ALICE in proton-proton collisions at $\sqrt{s}= 2.76, 5.02$ and 13~TeV at the LHC.
-The soft component is described by a Boltzmann fit, while the residual spectra are identified as hard QCD-like fragmentation.
-After separation, the subtracted spectra show no evolution in the shape or peak position with multiplicity, supporting a two-component interpretation.
-Mean transverse momenta for both contributions remain nearly constant, while {\sc Pythia}~8 Monte Carlo simulations confirm these trends.
-Our results support the two-component description as a robust alternative to hydrodynamical interpretations.
+{We study the separation of soft and hard components in the transverse momentum spectra of charged particles as measured by ALICE in proton-proton collisions at {\unboldmath$\sqrt{s}$} = 2.76, 5.02 and 13~TeV at the LHC.
+The soft component is described by a Boltzmann fit, while the residual spectra are identified as a hard QCD-like fragmentation contribution.
+After separation, the subtracted spectra show no significant evolution in shape or peak position with multiplicity, consistent with a two-component interpretation.
+Mean transverse momenta for both contributions remain nearly constant across multiplicity classes, while {\sc Pythia}~8 Monte Carlo simulations confirm these trends.
+The robustness of the decomposition is demonstrated by a comparison between simulations with and without color reconnection, yielding consistent results.
+The terms `soft' and `hard' are used as operational labels within this framework and should not be interpreted as uniquely identified dynamical components.
+Our results are consistent with the two-component description as a viable and physically motivated alternative to hydrodynamical interpretations.}